-7.1 f b felt that old Tamiliar ache, my childhood's fear, Out all I said was, see you soon, Amma, All I did was smile and smile i (1) i i.
+7.1 felt that old familiar ache, my childhood's fear, but all I said was, see you soon, Amma, all I did was smile and smile (1) How does the poetess describe her mother's face?
+(1) (1) i.
 What did she recall?
 (1) ii.
-Why did she only smile?
-(1) v.
+Why did she only smile? iv.
 What is meant by 'familiar ache'?
-(1) 7.2 Unless, governor, inspector, visitor, This map becomes their window and these windows That shut upon their lives like catacombs, Break O break open 'till they break the town And show the children to green fields, and make their world I Run azure on gold sands, and let their tongues Run naked into books, the white and green leaves open History is theirs whose language is the sun. i i.
+(1) 7.2 Unless, governor, inspector, visitor, 1.4 This map becomes their window and these windows r That shut upon their lives like catacombs, Break O break open 'till they break the town And show the children to green fields, and make their world Run azure on gold sands, and let their tongues Run naked into books, the white and green leaves open History is theirs whose language is the sun. i.
 Who spells hope for these children?
-(1) ii i.
+(1) i i.
 What does the word 'map' imply in the above lines?
-(1) iii i.
-What will happen when the children will be truly liberated?
-(1) iv what is the meaning of the word "azure"?
-(1) 8.
-Answer any five of the following questions in about 30-40 words each. a) Do you see an intersection of time and space in the story 'The Third Level'?
+(1) ii (1) iv (1) 8.
+An swer any five of the following questions in about 30-40 words each. a) Do you see an intersection of time and space in the story 'The Third Level'?
 (2) b) What is suggested by the image 'massive weight of uncle's wedding band'?
 (2) c) What changes did the order from Berlin cause in school that day?
 (2) d) Why was Douglas determined to get over his fear of water?
 (2) e) What made the peddler accept Edla Willmansson's invitation?
 (2) f) What were Gertrude's first memories of the hostel?
 (2) 9.
-Ans swer the following question in about 120-150 words.
+An swer the following question in about 120-150 words.
 6 a.
 Why is Antarctica the place to go to, to understand the earth's present, past and future?
 OR "Self-reliance, Indian Independence and help to sharecroppers were all bound together".
 Justify.
-10. Ans swer the following question in about 120-150 words.
+10. An swer the following question in about 120-150 words.
 6 a.
 Discuss the message of Pearl S. Buck's 'The Enemy'.
 OR b.
 Human Beings view nature merely as a 'resource' to be 'exploited' or even an enemy that needs to be vanquished.
 Comment with reference to 'The Tiger King'.